annsonn/dungeon-fighter-ar/README.md

 Dungeon Fighter AR!
 =========================

-This was a hackathon projection to try to build something with WebARonARKit and WebARonARCore.
+This was a hackathon project to try to build something with WebARonARKit and WebARonARCore.

 To demo this app you will need install an experimental browser on your mobile device.
 `WebARonARKit` - https://github.com/google-ar/WebARonARKit